jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux (Draft)/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

 Installing and running PowerShell is easy on Ubuntu.
 Make sure to check back to the [PowerShell release page](https://github.com/PowerShell/PowerShell/releases) every couple of weeks because the team is progressing very fast.
 Please jump to [Exercise 4](#Exercise4) to continue the hand-on-labs.

 <a name="Exercise3"></a>
-## Exercise 3: Installing and Running PowerShell on CentOS/Oracle Linux/Red Hat Linux ##
+## Exercise 3: Installing PowerShell on CentOS/Oracle/Red Hat Linux ##

 Microsoft loves Linux as does the PowerShell team.
 They fully support PowerShell on CentOS 7, Oracle Linux 7, and Red Hat Enterprise 7.
 This exercise will walk you through installing PowerShell on one of those operating systems.